MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/tabviewitem_closerequested.md

 ## -description

-Raised when the user attempts to close the TabViewItem via clicking the x-to-close button, CTRL+F4, or mousewheel.
+Occurs when the user attempts to close the TabViewItem via clicking the x-to-close button, CTRL+F4, or mousewheel.

 **This documentation applies to WinUI 2 for UWP** (for [WinUI](/windows/apps/winui/winui3/) in the [Windows App SDK](/windows/apps/windows-app-sdk/), see the **[Windows App SDK namespaces](/windows/windows-app-sdk/api/winrt/)**).